The Future is NOW-Evolving Grocery Operations for Tomorrow’s Customer Today

 Estimated Read Time: 3 - 5 Minutes

-If COVID-19 has taught us anything, it's that innovation is still alive and well.
-In fact, it has accelerated progress and pushed forward initiatives with lightning speed.
-Almost overnight, companies had to roll out new operating platforms, put safety measures together and pull forward future pilots in order to keep up with the demand.
+In the wake of COVID-19, the pace of innovation has surged, prompting grocery stores to swiftly adapt their operations to meet evolving customer demands.
+Almost overnight, companies had to roll out new operating platforms, put safety measures together, and pull forward future pilots to keep up with the demand.
 But this was only the beginning.
-You can't operate like a 21st century business if you are afraid to invest in the key things that will get you there.
-The competition will pass you by as fast as you can say "where's my mask?"
+You can’t operate like a 21st-century business if you are afraid to invest in the key things that will get you there.
+The competition will pass you by as fast as you can say “where’s my mask?”

-The future is now, and we believe these three things can help grocery stores stay ahead of the customers' new expectations on what it means to shop.
+The future is now, and we believe these three things can help grocery stores stay ahead of customers’ new expectations of what it means to shop.

-2. Automation.
-With increased ecommerce transactions, automation can reduce mundane tasks and put employees back on the floor interacting with customers.
-In fact, fully automated systems can reduce warehouse costs by 65% and reduce logistics-related spatial costs by 60% with increased output2.
+2. Automation for Increased Efficiency.
+The surge in e-commerce transactions necessitates automation to reduce mundane tasks and enhance customer interactions.
+Fully automated systems can reduce warehouse costs by 65% and reduce logistics-related spatial costs by 60% with increased output.2

 Investments in technology can also help with food waste and environmental impact.
 According to Afresh, one-third of all food is thrown away each year, which impacts the environment and grocers' bottom lines.
 The San Francisco-based AI company says its technology has led to as much as a 50% reduction of in-store food waste and 3% incremental growth in sales.5

-While the above ideas address how to drive operational efficiencies for the sake of customer and employee experience, we wanted to ask consumers for their perspective—specifically around the idea of a dark store (pickup only) as well as a new grocery store concept.
+While these address how to drive operational efficiencies for the sake of customer and employee experience, we wanted to ask consumers for their perspective—specifically around the idea of a dark store (pickup only) as well as a new grocery store concept.

 Enter the "Grocery Store of the Future" concept—part shopping, part fulfillment, part BOPIS, part experiential—the best of all worlds.
 In fact, consumers agreed.
 Over 55% of all respondents said they would shop at a store like this (see visual below)—one that offered home delivery, pickup, reduced shopping space, and experiences (think cooking shows, coffee shops, etc.).
 One respondent told us, "Love this idea.
 We could order staples for pickup and grab that on the way out when we finish our shopping.
 Or, if we're feeling lazy we have employees bring our online order out to our car."

-If this time has done anything good for retailers, it's the permission it has given them to react, experiment and to do it quickly in the name of their associates and customers.
+If this time has done anything good for retailers, it’s the permission it has given them to react and experiment quickly in the name of their associates and customers.
 How have you responded?
 Are there opportunities to improve operational practices through better implementation and integration of technology?
 Can you test a pickup only store or consider converting an existing location into a hybrid model?
-Now is the time to test, learn and do it quickly.
-How can we help turn today's opportunities into a vision for tomorrow?
+Now is the time to test, learn, and do it quickly.
+How can we help turn today’s opportunities into a vision for tomorrow?

 Subscribe to Wayfind